Let’s get you trained up today in the art of “How to Diagnose Fuel Injector Problems.”

 However, they will require some diagnostic tools to complete.

 Measure Temperatures from Your Exhaust Manifold

-Depending on the type of problem you encounter (fuel injector valve not opening or not closing) your manifold temperatures with either will be very high or very low vs normal.
+Depending on the type of problem you encounter (fuel injector valve not opening or not closing), your manifold temperatures will be very high or very low vs. normal.

 Injector not closing = overheat and burn out – usual temperatures over 600 °F;